InFlamUOB/AgeingTrajectories/README.md

-# Scripts, results and extras on Ageing Trajectories work available here: ()
+# Ageing Trajectories

-Collection of all resources needed to reprodcue our work.
+Collection of all resources needed to reprodcue our work ().

-## TLDR:
+## scripts and results
 The main pipleine script with all explanations can be found under scripts (1_MainAnalysis.R), with reference for other scripts inlcuded.
 Load all R scripts in same directory and run them in order.
 Some were ran using slurm, with instructions attached (Bluebear UOB HPC).

 ## Extra: